berryamin/Python/Python-3/Doc/library/datetime.rst

 .. method:: tzinfo.tzname(dt)

-   Return the time zone name corresponding to the :class:`datetime` object *dt*, as a string.
+   Return the time zone name corresponding to the :class:`.datetime` object *dt*, as a string.
 Nothing about string names is defined by the :mod:`datetime` module, and there's no requirement that it mean anything in particular.
 For example, "GMT", "UTC", "-500", "-5:00", "EDT", "US/Eastern", "America/New York" are all